weng1102/reading_app/curriculum/terminals_dates.md

 New year's Day is Jan.
 10.
 New year's Day is January 1.
 New year's Day is January 2.
-New year's Day is January 09.
+New year's Day is January 9.
 New year's Day is January 10.
 New year's Day is January 10.
+New year's Day is January 21.
 New year's Day is Jan.
 12 in middle of sentence.
 New year's Day is January 11 in middle of sentence.